pavi2803/DermSight_Skincare_Beauty_Review_APP/README.md

 **Skincare and Beauty Decoded with Analytics and AI**

 Choosing the right skincare or make up product is always a hastle.
-Going through the ingredients, figuring out if it is gonna suit your skintype, going through at what other users say, and more!!
+Going through the ingredients, figuring out if it is gonna suit your skintype, going through what other users say, and more!!

 With this one application, the user sentiment analysis based on their usage of the product, ingredient analysis of the product can be combined to facilitate the ease of decision making.